ToplinkGlobalCollege/2026-PRO-TLGC-CATALYST-TEAM_B--ARC--/Docs/Instruction/README.md

 This file contains step-by-step pictures to show you how to build our robot.
 The whole building process uses clear images to make sure you can put it together easily and correctly.
-Please look at the PDF file below for the full guide.
+Please look at the PDF file above for the full guide.